CHARTER OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE OF THE BOARD OF DIRECTORS OF SEAGATE TECHNOLOGY HOLDINGS PLC

-- Identifying individuals qualified to become directors and selecting or recommending that the Board select the director nominees for the next annual general meeting or to fill vacancies or newly created directorships that may occur between such meetings.
+- Identifying individuals qualified to become directors and recommending that the Board select the director nominees for election at the next annual general meeting of shareholders or to fill vacancies or newly created directorships that may occur between such meetings.

 - Reviewing and making recommendations to the Board with respect to any shareholder proposal that relates to corporate governance, including director candidates recommended by a shareholder.